lester0866/starter-hugo-academic/content/authors/admin/_index.md

 I am interested in building inverse models that capture the rich and *structured representation* of the physical world from *unstructured observation*.
 To this end, my research draws ideas from vision+graphics, computational cognitive science, and robotics.

-**To master/undergraduate students**: If you would like to work with me or chat about life, career, or AI/ML research, feel free to email me to schedule a meeting.
-I encourage students from [underrepresented groups]() to reach out and will prioritize these meetings.
+**To master/undergraduate students**: If you would like to work with me or chat about life, career, or AI/ML research, feel free to email me.
+I encourage students from [underrepresented groups]() to reach out and will prioritize replying to these messages.

 ---
 **Email**: sizheli@csail.mit.edu